Wise-Elm/postgres_manager/README.md

     Provide a simplistic tool for interfacing with a Postgres database.

 # Description:
-    Class DBManager allows the execution of CREATE TABLE, INSERT INTO, and SELECT sql statements.
-More powerful statements such as CREATE DATABASE or DROP TABLE are not supported on purpose.
-Class provides simple checking for table_sql, insert_sql, and select_sql key/values to catch common mistakes, but is not intended to stop malicious intent.
+    Class DBManager allows the execution of sql statements.
+Class provides simple checking for sql queries to catch common mistakes, but is not intended to stop malicious intent.
-    DBManager arguments:
-    connection_info(dict): DB connection specs and sql statement info.
-        example:
-            'database': 'test_db',  # database name
-            'user': 'superman',  # username
-            'password': '1234567',  # password
-            'host': 'localhost',  # host name
-            'port': '5432',  # port number
-            'table_sql': None,  # sql statement for table creation 'insert_sql': None,  # sql statement for insert 'select_sql': None  # sql statement for select table_sql, insert_sql, and select_sql fields must only contain their related sql statements.
-Ex. select_sql should only contain a SELECT statement.

-# Attributes:
-    CON_SLEEP: Seconds between database connection attempts.
-    MAX_ATTEMPTS: Default number of attempts when trying to connect with database.
-    SELECT_RESULTS: Number of db tables rows to print to screen with select statement.

 # Composition Attributes:
     Line length = 88 characters.